Tonga PM fears asset seizures as Pacific debts to China mount

 China, which has a status as a ‘dialogue partner’ in the grouping, has sent an envoy to the event since 2007.

-Chinese loans to Pacific nations on the rise - tmsnrt.rs/2LG3p6S
+For a graphic on Chinese loans to Pacific nations on the rise, click tmsnrt.rs/2LG3p6S

-A recent Reuters analysis of the financial books of South Pacific island nations showed China’s lending programs have gone from almost zero to over $1.3 billion currently outstanding in a decade.
+A recent Reuters analysis of the financial books of South Pacific island nations showed China’s lending programmes have gone from almost zero to over $1.3 billion currently outstanding in a decade.

 The relatively high debt burdens in the small economies has stoked fears the region risks falling into financial distress and becoming more susceptible to diplomatic pressure from Beijing.